imagej/imagej.github.io/_pages/learn/getting-started.md

 ![](/media/Fiji-main-window.jpg "Fiji-main-window.jpg")

-On Mac OS X, the menu bar will appear on the top of the screen (as with all OS X applications).
+On macOS, the menu bar will appear on the top of the screen (as with all macOS applications).

 ## The search bar